“This is me, y’all!” exclaimed model, television host and businesswoman Tyra Banks on the set of her eponymous show last month.

 “I’ve just stepped out of the shower,” she said, to considerable screams of excitement from the (largely female) studio audience.

-As with many black women in the limelight, from Beyoncé to Naomi Campbell, Banks has worn weaves, wigs and hair pieces for pretty much all of her professional life—close to 20 years.
+As with many black women in the limelight, from Beyoncé to Naomi Campbell, Banks has worn weaves, wigs and hair pieces for pretty much all of her professional life — close to 20 years.
+In fact, it has been so long since anyone has seen Banks without a weave that one of her reasons for chopping the thing off was to dispel the rumours that she was bald underneath.

 “Because I wear weaves and wigs a lot of the time, a lot of people suspect that my real hair is jacked up,” said Banks in her new online magazine.
 But rumour-busting wasn’t her sole motivation for ditching the false hair; she was sick of the fakery, she said.
 After all this time, she wanted to see what her real hair felt like, what it looked like and she wanted the rest of the world to see it too.